 Those scars on the side of Elisa’s neck – those deep red welt/scratches – they’ve been there since she was a baby.
 I think Elisa had a cruel dad; nasty as Strickland, who abused her when she cried, like any baby cries.
 If your dad hates you for crying – would you ever want to make another sound?

 “Time is but a river flowing from our past …” this is the quote on Elisa’s daily calendar as the film begins, and so it is for Elisa.
 She’s felt lonely her whole life, as lonely as this creature who’s seen as a monster.
-The scars of the past have etched themselves deeply inside her silenced voice.
+The scars of the past have etched themselves deep inside her silenced voice.
 They live there.

 Yet, it’s not only fear we see in Elisa’s (refusal?) to speak.
 We also see the undercurrents of power; she will not speak; that she has control of.
 People might think she’s a monster in her differentness.
 She might think that of herself.
 But, no, the real monster is Strickland – because Strickland would even destroy love if he has the chance.